devforfu/newblog/src/notes/01_write_smaller_functions_to_easily_combine_them.md

-Let's pretend we have a function that creates a bar plot of categorical variable counts using a given data frame and a name of its column.
+Let’s say we have a function that creates a bar plot of categorical variable counts using a given data frame and a column name.

 ```python
 import pandas as pd